-Occupational Therapy Assistant Program students who receive a C grade in any OTA program course or an OTA course cumulative GPA of a 2.9 on the 4.0 grading scale will be placed on academic probation.
+Occupational Therapy Assistant Program students who receive a grade below an 85% in any OTA program course or an OTA course cumulative GPA of a 2.9 or below on the 4.0 grading scale will be placed on academic probation.
 Students on academic probation are expected to work with their OTA advisor on a Performance Improvement Plan and meet regularly with their advisors and program directors to monitor progress.
-If student receives a subsequent "C" grade in any other OTA program course, student will be removed from the OTA program.
+If student receives a subsequent grade below an 85% in any other OTA program course, student will be removed from the OTA program.